 California Driver Handbook - Obtaining a Driver License

-When you apply for an original California driver license (DL), you must present acceptable documents establishing your identity, residency, birthdate, and provide your social security number (SSN), if eligible.
-When a document is required, with the exception of proof of residency, the document(s) provided:
+When you apply for an original California DL, you must present acceptable documents establishing your identity/birthdate, residency, and provide your Social Security Number (SSN), if eligible.
+When a document is required, with the exception of proof of residency, adhere to the following requirements:

 - Examples of true full name verification documents include: adoption documents containing your legal name as a result of the adoption, name change documents containing your legal name both before and after, a marriage certificate, a certificate or registration document verifying the formation of a domestic partnership, or a dissolution of marriage document containing your legal name as a result of the court order.

 - Examples of acceptable residency documents include: home utility bill (including cell phone), insurance documents, California title or registration for a vehicle or vessel, or record of a financial institution.
 A parent, legal guardian, or child may use a birth certificate, and a spouse or domestic partner may use a marriage license or domestic partner registration certificate to trace their relationship to the individual to whom the acceptable residency documents were addressed.

 A complete list of acceptable documents is available at www.dmv.ca.gov.

 Beginning October 1, 2020, the federal government will require your DL/ID card to be REAL ID Compliant if you wish to use it as ID to board an airplane for domestic flights or enter military bases and most federal facilities.

 If you have a U.S. passport, passport card, military ID, or another form of Transportation Security Administration (TSA) approved ID, these documents will still be accepted to board an airplane.
 The federal REAL ID Act of 2005 was passed in response to the events of 9/11.
 For more on the REAL ID Act, visit the Department of Homeland Security’s website at www.dhs.gov.